vukics/cppqed/doc/installation.rst

 Blitz++
   provides the fundamental data structure.
 It hence performs a lot of numerics and lies at the absolute heart of the framework.
 Blitz++ lives up to its name, as it provides near-Fortran performance in spite of the very high-level abstractions used in the library.
-This is achieved by TMP, which was discovered in prototype during the development of this very library.
+This is achieved by |TMP|, which was discovered in prototype during the development of this very library.
 More on `the Blitz++ homepage <http://www.oonumerics.org/blitz/>`_.

   .. warning::